CSR 97.4FM

-CSR 97.4FM is a community radio station based in Canterbury, England.
-It was funded by the University of Kent and Canterbury Christ Church University, as well as their associated Student Unions.
-The radio station broadcasts from studios at both universities 24 hours a day, with live broadcasting from 0700 to 23:59.
-Despite being primarily aimed at students, it is not purely a student radio station.
-CSRfm was the first student-led community radio station in the country to acquire a licence.
+Canterbury Student Radio (CSR FM) is a membership based student and community radio station based in Canterbury, England.
+It is currently funded by Kent Union based at the University of Kent.
+When actively broadcasting, the radio station airs a mixture of live and pre-recorded programming from Studio Red based in the Student Media Centre on the main campus 24 hours a day.

-On 8 June 2020, CSR stopped broadcasting, temporarily, due to COVID-19.
-The SU transferred the licence from Canterbury Youth And Student Media Ltd to Kent Union Trading Ltd, then immediately handed back to Ofcom by Kent Union.
+CSR FM was the first student-led community radio station in the country to acquire a community FM licence on 15 January 2007.
+The station has and continues to aim to host a diverse range of daytime, specialist music, and speech-based radio programming.

+Currently, the station is inactively broadcasting live and focused on resuming live radio programming while actively seek new membership.

 History

 Student Radio has existed in Canterbury since 1966, initially on an unlicensed basis.
 In 1967, UKC Radio started broadcasting legally on an AM licence which covered the University of Kent campus only.
 Canterbury Christ Church University also had a student radio station, C4 Radio, broadcasting on AM on a similar strictly contained basis.

 When Restricted Service Licences (RSLs) became available both stations periodically took advantage of the scheme to gain citywide coverage on FM, albeit only for short periods.
 Each station allowed the other some airtime during their RSLs.

 Canterbury Christ Church University's first RSL broadcast occurred in 2002, under the then Station Manager, Jim Cohen.
 Test broadcasts established that most of the city could pick up the radio station as well as certain parts of the surrounding countryside.
 The RSL broadcast lasted 2 weeks and was generally considered to be a great success.